 Type 2 Diabetes and Cholesterol Levels

-Those with diabetes may produce more cholesterol than those without diabetes.
+Those with diabetes may produce more cholesterol than those without diabetes, a condition frequently called diabetic dyslipidemia.
 There are many theories to the proposed mechanisms, but it is likely related to the many metabolic changes that have occur in the body, which includes altered hormonal balance.

 Excess insulin and high blood sugar levels increase fatty acid synthesis in the liver, which means your body produces more cholesterol, triglycerides and fatty acids.
 This does not occur from foods that contain cholesterol, it occurs due to high blood sugar, high insulin and hormonal changes.